accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Symmetric parallel copies__ (同态多副本).
 The data and tasks are sharded into multiple copies.
 Each copy processes in exactly the same way.
 Copies don't need any interaction.
 E.g. processing requests from different customers in a Cloud storage systems.
 E.g. Ceph OSD that each thread exclusively owns a disk.
 E.g. Networking switch that one core schedules tasks to all other cores doing plain packet processing.

-  * __The communication map__.
+  * __Communication density__.
 Locking/latching, reading another thread's thread local, and accessing shared memory/cache address are all communication.
 Plot the communication connections by each CPU core.
 How frequent are such communication done?
 What's the connection fan-out?
 What's the webbing density?
 A good algorithm should reduce all three.

     * __Lock/latch free algorithms__ usually have high communication cost in manycore condition, as pointed out by HyPer [Scalable MVCC GC paper](http://www.vldb.org/pvldb/vol13/p128-bottcher.pdf).
 The communication point is usually a CAS operation which underlyingly locks CPU cache line.
 All cores race on the lock, creating an N-to-N communication map, which is frequently triggered, high fan-out, and thus high webbing density.